Blockchain And The Future of the Internet: A Comprehensive Review: Background

-\textbf{\emph{Ethereum}}\footnote{https://ethereum.org/}: is the signature project that introduced and popularized the concept of smart contracts \cite{wood2014ethereum} \cite{kosba2016hawk}.
+\emph{Ethereum}\footnote{https://ethereum.org/} was the first blockchain project that introduced and popularized the concept of smart contracts \cite{wood2014ethereum, kosba2016hawk}.
 It is an open-source, blockchain-based platform that enables one to develop and execute decentralized applications.
-One of Ethereum's goals is to ease the process of developing the decentralized applications called dApps \cite{ ethereum5} \cite{kakavand2016blockchain}.
+One of Ethereum's goals is to ease the process of developing the decentralized applications called dApps \cite{ ethereum5, kakavand2016blockchain}.
 Ethereum can be considered as the next step, after Bitcoin, in the evolution of blockchain-based systems.
-Before Ethereum, most of the blockchain-based system, mainly cryptocurrency-based projects, revolved around expanding on Bitcoin's core protocol and focusing on one specific application.
+Before Ethereum, most of the blockchain-based systems, mainly cryptocurrency-based projects, revolved around expanding on Bitcoin's core protocol and focusing on one specific application.
 Ethereum, however, generalizes and allows multiple such projects to coexist on a broader underlying blockchain-based compute resource.

 Operations on Ethereum are performed by utilizing the Ethereum Virtual Machine (EVM).
 EVM is the implementation of the Ethereum protocol responsible for handling state transitions and carrying out computation tasks \cite{buterin2014next}.
 EVM provides the runtime environment for the execution of smart contracts \cite{bahga2016blockchain}.
-The EVM generated binary comprises smart contracts' (usually written in high-level languages such as Solidity\footnote{\url{https://solidity.readthedocs.io/en/develop/}} or Serpent\footnote{\url{https://github.com/ethereum/wiki/wiki/Serpent}}) opcode that gets deployed on the underlying blockchain.
+The EVM generated binary comprises smart contracts' opcode that gets deployed on the underlying blockchain.